Skip to content

 Security

-• Local Processing: PCAP analysis runs entirely on your server
+• Local Processing: All PCAP analysis runs on your server — packet data never leaves your infrastructure

-• Object Storage: MinIO provides S3-compatible secure file storage
+• Object Storage: MinIO provides S3-compatible secure file storage; not exposed outside the Docker network

 Custom Signature Rules

-TracePcap supports user-defined detection rules that are matched against every conversation after nDPI analysis.
-Matched rule names appear as color-coded badges in the Conversations tab and Overview, alongside nDPI's built-in detections.
+TracePcap supports user-defined detection rules matched against every conversation after nDPI analysis.
+Matched rule names appear as colour-coded badges in the Conversations tab and Overview.

 Rule format